EasySensors/easyPIRmultisensorsBox2/README.md

 Arduino Pins|	Description
 ------------|--------------
-A0, A1 |	Available ARDUINO analog GPIO / DIGITAL GPIO as PCB pads close to radio module A6 |	Connected to Battery voltage sensor (via divider) 3M/470k A4 |	Connected to sensors i2c
+A0, A1 |	Available ARDUINO analog GPIO / DIGITAL GPIO as PCB pads close to radio module A4 |	Connected to sensors i2c
 A5 |	Connected to sensors i2c
 A6 |	Battery sensing voltage divider 1M/470k